Top Commitment to Sustainability

 • We are supporting new approaches to community development that include regional energy design.
 We are working to build a next-generation resilient town in Obuse Town, Nagano Prefecture, and working alongside community members, companies, and governments to create resource recycling and regional co-prosperity mechanisms through a partnership with Tokyu Corporation in the Tama Denentoshi area.

 • In the investment business, SIGMAXYZ Investment Inc. has positioned the area of Regenerative & Well-being as an investment area, and is promoting investment operations that support value creation.
-In the renewable energy field, we invest in and support the business operations of SHIZEN ENERGY Inc. and Forest Energy Inc.
+In the renewable energy field, we invest in and support the business operations of SHIZEN ENERGY Inc., Forest Energy Inc. and i GRID SOLUTIONS Inc.

 • The entire Group is promoting efforts to go paperless for internal communication.
 Furthermore, we are accelerating initiatives for green purchasing and decarbonization by no longer offering beverages in plastic (PET) bottles, completing the switchover to LED ceiling lighting at our offices, and switching clear folders made of plastic to paper-based ones in the Group’s business premises.